Approx. Time Difference

 - Year: target students.
-This field is helpful in determining lower or upper-division credit.
-1 and 2 are beginning courses and are usually lower division; 3 and 4 are for advanced students and are usually upper division.
+3 and 4 are for advanced students and are usually upper division.
+1 and 2 are beginning courses and are usually lower division.
 The courses with a 0 are for all students and can be upper or lower depending on the content.
-Many of the 0 courses are lower-division for UCEAP.
+The majority of the 0 courses are catalogued as lower-division for UCEAP students.

 - Credit: multiply by 1.5 to calculate UC quarter units.

 - Time: courses typically meet for three hours per week over the 15 weeks with a week for finals.
 There are 10 time periods of 50 minutes each starting each hour from 9:00 am to 5:00 pm.
 Time period 1 is from 9:00am to 9:50am and time period 10 is from 5:00pm to 5:50pm.